Fall 2019/Winter 2020

 - Instructor: Victoria Nolte

-- Course description: This course examines artistic production in China, India, and Japan from the 11th century to the present, identifying the forms, functions, and theories of art and art-making central to the development of Asian art as a field of study.
+- Description: This course examines artistic production in China, India, and Japan from the 11th century to the present, identifying the forms, functions, and theories of art and art-making central to the development of Asian art as a field of study.
 Students will learn about artworks produced for a variety of different contexts such as the imperial court, the market, the museum, and the state.
 The aim of the course is to both familiarize students with discourses concerning the production of art and visual culture in Asia as well as to complicate how we have conventionally studied non-Western art.
 A key aspect of this course will be to rethink modern art practices in these contexts not as breaks with tradition but as critical engagements with place, history, and national identity.

 - Evaluation: TBA